Text linguistics: Intertextuality

 Intertextuality concerns the factors which make the utilization of one text dependent upon knowledge of one or more previously encountered text.
 If a text receiver does not have prior knowledge of a relevant text, communication may break down because the understanding of the current text is obscured.
 Texts such as parodies, rebuttals, forums and classes in school, the text producer has to refer to prior texts while the text receivers have to have knowledge of the prior texts for communication to be efficient or even occur.
 In other text types such as puns, for example "Time flies like an arrow; fruit flies like a banana', there is no need to refer to any other text.

 Main contributors

 Robert-Alain de Beaugrande

 Robert-Alain de Beaugrande was a text linguist and a discourse analyst, one of the leading figures of the Continental tradition in the discipline.
 He was one of the developers of the Vienna School of Textlinguistik (Department of Linguistics at the University of Vienna), and published the seminal Introduction to Text Linguistics in 1981, with Wolfgang U. Dressler.
 He was also a major figure in the consolidation of critical discourse analysis.

 Application to language learning

-Text linguistics stimulates reading by arousing interest in texts or novels.
-Increases background knowledge on literature and on different kinds of publications.
-Writing skills can be improved by familiarizing and duplicating specific text structures and the use of specialized vocabulary.
+According to some scholars, the study of text linguistics can support reading and writing instruction by encouraging engagement with a variety of texts and by drawing attention to how different text structures and vocabularies function in context.